-Resource Efficiency is concerned with reducing job site waste, recycling materials, and understanding the embodied energy; this is best determined by a life-cycle analysis of raw material acquisition, then on to the manufacturing process, the homebuilding process, its impacts during operation and maintenance, and finally during demolition and reuse.
+Key areas of focus for resource efficiency include reducing job site waste, recycling construction materials, and understanding the embodied energy of building materials.
+This might be best determined by a life-cycle analysis beginning with the raw material acquisition, then on to the manufacturing process, the homebuilding process, its impacts during operation and maintenance, and finally demolition and reuse.

-Energy Efficiency deals with the energy consumption during the life of operating the home.
+This area deals with the energy consumption during the life of operating the home.
 We begin with a tight building envelope, and then maximize the efficiency of all energy consuming appliances as well as possibly using active solar systems.
 A new global initiative calls for all new buildings to use half the fossil-fuel energy they would typically consume, and to be “carbon-neutral” by the year 2030.

-Water Efficiency concerns water used for food, cleaning, and landscape irrigation.
-Strategies to reduce consumption include recirculating hot water systems, instant (point-of-use) water heaters, Energy Star dishwashers and washing machines, water-efficient showerheads and faucets, ultra-low-flow toilets, drip irrigation, rainwater catchment, and gray water re-use systems.
+Major concerns for this category include indoor water use and landscape irrigation.
+Strategies to reduce consumption include re-circulating hot water systems, instant (point-of-use) water heaters, Energy Star dishwashers and washing machines, water-efficient shower heads and faucets, ultra-low-flow toilets, drip irrigation, rainwater catchment, and gray water re-use systems.

 This is where we seek to minimize and manage potential sources of pollutants within the home.
 We consider pollutants in the mechanical room, the garage, and in products using formaldehyde.
 We also consider alternatives to the plywood and particle board used for the walls and cabinets.
 It is wise to seal off the mechanical room and garage from the interior spaces and avoid using products containing formaldehyde.
-Use cement-based backer board for tile installations and be diligent about keeping water out of the insides of the walls, in order to avoid mold.
+We can specify cement-based backer board for tile installations.
+We are diligent about keeping water out of the insides of the walls, in order to avoid mold.